hyperspy/hyperspy/doc/user_guide/eds.rst

 Loading
 ^^^^^^^^

-All data loadings are done with the :py:func:`~.io.load` function as decribed in details in :ref:`Loading files<loading_files>`.
+All data are loaded with the :py:func:`~.io.load` function, as decribed in details in :ref:`Loading files<loading_files>`.
 Hyperspy is able to import different formats, among them ".msa" and ".rpl" (the raw format of Oxford Instrument and Brucker).